• +1-800-513-5423

 Lorazepam (Ativan) Prescribed for anxiety, insomnia short-term use, seizures, and sedation.
 This is a medium-acting Benzo 10-20 hours

 Midazolam (Versed) Prescribed for sedation, preoperative; general anesthesia induction, and seizures.
-Short-acting medication 2.5 hours oxazepam (Serax) Prescribed for anxiety, alcohol withdrawal short-acting Benzo 5 – 15 hours
+Short-acting medication 2.5 hours oxazepam (Serax) Prescribed for anxiety, and alcohol withdrawal short-acting Benzo 5 – 15 hours

 Temazepam (Restoril) Prescribed for insomnia for short-term use.
 Medium acting benzo 5-15 hours